Home :: Travel Planning :: Cheap Worldwide Travel Insurance (This page contains affiliate links)

 - You can be covered for up to 18 months and that's essential if you're a long-term traveler.

 - You can extend your policy online.
 I've done it - it takes about 60 seconds.
 And if something happens to you, you can also put in your claim online.

 - You don't have to buy it in your country of origin.
 Anyone who has ever tried to buy travel cover outside their own country will appreciate how important this is.

 - Any insurance that covers bungee jumping and kite-surfing can certainly cover my basic needs (only in some countries, though, so check first).

-- One important issue for me is how to give back something to the communities I visit.
-World Nomads has a philanthropy network that lets you make direct donations to projects that benefit the poor in developing countries.
-Can't beat that.
-Same with the travel scholarships they offer.
-I like a company with a conscience.
+- Corporate conscience.
+An important issue for me is giving something back to the communities I visit.
+World Nomads has a philanthropy network and offers travel scholarships, and I like a company with a conscience.

 So where's the catch?